Charlotte Thompson (actress): Child actress

 At the close of her Boston engagement, she returned to New York, and commenced the season at Laura Keene's theatre, in September 1857.
 She remained at Laura Keene's only a portion of the season, and returned to the Howard Athenæum, where she played until the theatre closed in June 1858.
 She commenced the following season, in the same year, at the Howard, played a few weeks, and joined a theatrical company in Savannah, Georgia, as "Juvenile Lady".
 During this visit to Savannah she received a valuable present, comprising beautiful gold and coral bracelets, breast pin and ear drops, each piece being composed of finely wrought gold leaves, with coral flowers and buds.

+In 1859, she starred as Mary Stillworth in a production of George Henry Miles's play, Mary's Birthday, performed at the Washington Theatre.

 Still a child artist, she was now in great demand among theatrical managers, who were aware of her attractive style, and that she was the pet of audiences wherever she performed.
 She performed in Mr. Fleming's company Savannah, Georgia, Columbus, Georgia, and Macon, Georgia and other cities till April 1859.
 She then started for Toronto, Canada to play a star engagement of two weeks, which was extended to five; thence to Troy, New York, where she played as a star four weeks.
 She bègan the next season in Washington, D.C. as a stock star, and remained there until the opening of Owen's Varieties Theatre, New Orleans, in November 1859.
 At the end of the season in New Orleans, May 1860, she played star engagements at Troy and Albany, New York.